ethicalhackingplayground/pathbuster/README.md

     -h, --help
             Print help information

-        --hosts <hosts>
-            the file containing the list of root domains [default: ]

         --match-status <match-status>
             [default: 200]

     -o, --out <out>
             The output file

-        --paths <paths>
-            the file containing the list of routes (crawl the host to collect routes) [default: ]

         --payloads <payloads>
             the file containing the traversal payloads [default: ./payloads/traversals.txt]